 - Continue to develop professionally through life-long learning, advanced education, and other creative pursuits in science and technology.

 The revised program educational objectives were approved by the entire faculty of the department.
-The PEOs were also reviewed and unanimously approved by the department's Industrial Advisory Board at the fall 2012 meeting.
+The PEOs were also reviewed and unanimously approved by the department's Industrial Advisory Board at the fall 2012 meeting and reviewed/voted on annually by the EE faculty and Advisory Board.
 Finally, the objectives were a point of inquiry on alumni and employer surveys.

 Undergraduate Program: Student Outcomes